 Tommy has Alzheimer’s now and was diagnosed 5 years ago.
 Maryanne does not understand the full picture of what the illness is, but she helps him every day with small and larger tasks.
 He cannot put his own shoes on anymore, he needs help getting in the bath, he needs help using steps and stairs too.
 He is very forgetful and some days constantly asks the same questions, becomes very agitated, and moody.
 There have been days where he has got angry and has told Maryanne she is not his wife, someone else is.
 Maryanne cannot understand this at all and will become VERY upset, the way we explain what is happening to her is by saying he is confused from a bad dream.

 One memory of them that I will cherish forever is watching them watch fireworks at Disney.
 They stood there, arm in arm, completely overwhelmed by the moment, unaware of anyone around them or what was going on.
 It truly was beautiful.
-I am in awe of how pure their love is, there is no hidden agenda, they do not have any harmful characteristics.
+I am in awe of how pure their love is, there is no hidden agenda, they do not have any hateful or harmful characteristics.
 It’s not in their DNA.

 I would like people to realize that with the right support, anything is possible with love, whether someone has a learning disability or not.
 Maryanne and Tom have proved all the doubters wrong and I am so proud of them.
 I personally was bullied for having a sister with Down syndrome in junior school and secondary school, I hope the nasty children who bullied me have come across their story since!
 I genuinely believe that times have changed and children are more aware and accepting these days.
 My daughter proudly takes the newspaper and magazine articles into school to show her teachers and friends her aunty and uncle.
 In March, Maryanne and Tom were on the main evening news because Tommy had received almost 100 birthday cards from their followers on Facebook.
 My daughter proudly told her teacher and they sat and watched the whole interview in class.